 I realized something the other day about my children, but more specifically about the ones that don’t permanentely live under my roof.
 I really don’t like waking up in the morning without them.
 The other day my daughter prior to me going on another one of my traveling missions; said to me right before getting out of my car, “I’ll talk to you next week.”
 For a moment it was the longest sentence I’d ever heard.
 I couldnt understand how we got here, where I would have my child say, “I’ll talk to you next week,” as if somehow thats normal.

 It’s not normal.
 It shouldn’t be normal and I don’t want it to be normal for her or for me.
 However that is the way it is.
 Sadly enough it has been that way at least for my youngest daughter for close to 15 years of her life.
 The painful reality, it will probably be that way for the rest of her life…and there is nothing either one of us can do about it.
-Even with the best of relationship with her mother, both of us will never know (can’t be back), how things would have been different for her if she have the pleasure of waking up with both her mom and dad in the home.
+Even with the best of relationship with her mother, both of us will never know (can’t go back), how things would have been different for her if she have the pleasure of waking up with both her mom and dad in the home.

 The statement further forced me to think about situations where mothers have full custody of their children or the dads only have weekend visitation.
 I wondered if moms could understand what it must feel like not to have their children wake up each morning in their home.
 I don’t think custodial parents understand the impact on the non custodial parent when they feel helpless to do anything about it.
 In addition how much more difficult it can be when the barrier is a child support check, a new boyfriend/girlfriend, a disagreement or some other issue that doesn’t have anything to to with one’s ability to be a good parent.